Relyful/odin-recipes/README.md

 # odin-recipes

-In this project I'll demonstrate basic knowledge of HTML and GIT.
+In this project I'll demonstrate basic knowledge of HTML, CSS and GIT.